-PS 60s 1.
-Analyze, design and develop computing solutions by applying foundational concepts of computer science and engineering.
-3 1 2.
-Apply software engineering principles and practices for developing quality software for scientific and business applications.
-3 1 3.
-Adapt to emerging information and communication technologies (ICT) to innovate ideas and solutions to existing/novel problems.
-1 3
+- 1. To analyse, design and develop solutions by applying foundational concepts of computer and communication engineering. - 2.
+To apply design principles and best practices for developing quality products for scientific and business applications. - 3.
+To adapt to emerging information and communication technologies (ICT) to innovate ideas and solutions to existing/novel problems.